Take Care Tahoe

 By: Tahoe South

-Take Care Tahoe COVID-19 Responsible Recreation, here are some tips to stay healthy and safe.
+Take Care Tahoe Responsible Recreation, here are some insider tips for how to do things in Tahoe.
 Getting outside is important for mental and physical health, but right now it comes with special safety issues.
 Here are some tips to stay healthy and safe:

 Six feet and a mask, please.
 Even outside.
 Especially inside.